BenTheElder/site/content/posts/digging-into-etcd.md

 The Carnegie Mellon Database Group "Database of Databases" site has a great page on etcd at [dbdb.io/db/etcd][dbdb-etcd]

+[^1]: As more clearly evidenced an [in older version of the etcd docs](https://etcd.io/docs/v3.1/learning/why/):
+    > The name “etcd” originated from two ideas, the unix “/etc” folder and “d"istributed systems.
+The “/etc” folder is a place to store configuration data for a single system whereas etcd stores configuration information for large scale distributed systems.
+Hence, a “d"istributed “/etc” is “etcd”.

+    This "Why etcd" page doesn't exist in currently supported versions.

 [/etc]: https://tldp.org/LDP/Linux-Filesystem-Hierarchy/html/etc.html
 [etcd]: https://etcd.io/